vainjo4/Heartbeat/readme.md

 To configure the services to poll, write a valid json file in similar format, and pass it to the agent as `--services_json` parameter.

-4. Kafka topics should exist; automatic creation is TODO.
+4. Kafka topics should exist.
 Default topics used are `heartbeat-1` and for tests `heartbeat-test`.
+Automatic creation is TODO.

 ## Building & Testing